- What is the Board of Veterans' Appeals?

 It is important that you send VA any evidence that supports your argument that its determination on your claim was wrong.
 If you have additional evidence, such as records from recent medical treatments or evaluations that you feel make your case stronger, you can submit the evidence to the office holding your claims folder.
 An appeal representative can also submit additional written information in support of your claim.

-If your file is still at the local VA office and you send your new evidence there, it will send you a SSOC if it still does not allow your claim after reviewing the new evidence.
-The new evidence you submitted will be included in your claims folder and considered when th Board reviews your appeal.
+If your file is still at the local VA office and you send your new evidence there, it will send you a Supplemental Statement of the Case (SSOC) if it still does not allow your claim after reviewing the new evidence.
+The new evidence you submitted will be included in your claims folder and considered when the Board reviews your appeal.

 If you want the Board to consider your new evidence without sending your case back to the local VA office, include a written statement saying that you waive local VA office consideration of your new evidence and that you want the Board to review the evidence even though the local VA office hasn't seen it.
 Otherwise, there could be a considerable delay while the Board sends your new evidence back to the local VA office to consider.